RegiByte/emergent/README.md

         setState: store.setState,
         transports,
         timers,
-        // Note: dispatch is automatically injected by the library!
+        // Note: dispatch is automatically injected by the library
         // You don't need to provide it in executorContext },
     });